galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >   - "taxonomy" to `trainset16_022016.pds.tax` from your history
 >   - "count" to the count table from `Pre.cluster`
 >
-> This step may take a couple of minutes, now may be a good time to grab a cup of tea :coffee:
+> This step may take a couple of minutes, now may be a good time to grab a cup of tea/coffee.
 >
 {: .hands_on}